sudheerj/vuejs-interview-questions/README.md

      }
      </script>
      ```
-     **Note:** This option is only available in the full build, with in-browser compilation. i.e, It won't work with Single File Components(SFC)
+     **Note:** This option is only available in the full build, with in-browser compilation. i.e, It won't work with Single File Components(SFC).

+219. ### How to identify whether code is running on client or server?
+     You can use `vm.$isServer` method to know whether the current Vue instance is running on the server or client.
+The usage would be as below,
+     ```javascript
+     const Vue = require('vue');
+     Vue.prototype.$isServer
+     (OR)
+     this.$isServer // With in component
+     ```